mariadb-corporation/MaxScale/Documentation/routers/ReadWriteSplit.md

 ### Limitations in client session handling

 Some of the queries that client sends are routed to all backends instead of sending them just to one of server.
-These queries include "USE <db name>" and “SET autocommit=0” among many others.
+These queries include `USE <db name>` and `SET autocommit=0` among many others.
 Readwritesplit sends a copy of these queries to each backend server and forwards the master's reply to the client.
 Below is a list of MySQL commands which are classified as session commands :
 ```
 COM_INIT_DB (USE <db name> creates this)